✦ Scandinavian-inspired design, curated for modern living

 Cons:

-One-line verdict: Choose it only if your model label says 5V, not 9V.
+One-line verdict: Choose it only when your actual HM204C label says 5V.

 Electric Spin Scrubber for Bathroom Cleaning